SENG480/course/project.md

 ### Marking Guide
 Identical to M3.
 No bonus marks.
 Ultimately I need to be convinced your team has a good understanding of important run-time functionality of your system.
 A good way to do this is to get the system running and trace a simple end-to-end run of core parts of the code.
 For example, in Toyplot I might walk through a simple tutorial and explain how each component in Toyplot gets called in turn to get a plot displayed.
 Running tests is another way to simulate this.

-## 5. Code Quality and Technical Debt (15%)
+## 5. Architecture Assessment, Code Quality and Technical Debt (15%)
-Assess your project's code quality using automated tools like Pylint, FindBugs, CppLint, Sonarqube, CodeScene.
+Assess your project's architecture and code quality. using automated tools like Pylint, FindBugs, CppLint, Sonarqube, CodeScene.
 The last two are more tricky to configure so start early.
 Then write a report documenting what you have found, and any possible technical debt the project might be facing.

 ### Suggested steps
 By now you ought to have a good grasp of the internal structure of your projects, and some idea of what exactly its architecture is.
 Recall from class lectures that *technical debt* reflects the short-term decisions with potential high longer term costs.

-1. Run one of the tools suggested above; feel free to find a different one (but let me know).
+1. Run one of the tools like SonarQube, CodeSonar, CodeClimate, Quality Inspector, etc. Feel free to find a different one (but let me know).
 2. Search the project's issue tracker looking for shortcuts; good keywords include "technical debt" and "tradeoff".
 You can likely think of others.
 3. Search the project's code for instances of "Fixme", "Hack", etc. Keep in mind, however, that we are really looking for *design* flaws, not just bad coding practice.
 4. Have one or two team members report on the code quality tool report.
 Read the report, and summarize what you find.
 This should be prepared as though you were giving a 10 min summary to an executive.